Enterprise JFrog CLI Configuration Reference

 export JFROG_CLI_RELEASES_REPO=my-internal-server/jfrog-releases

-Here my-internal-server is the server ID configured with jf config add, and jfrog-cli-plugins / jfrog-releases are repository keys that mirror the JFrog distribution content.
+In this example, my-internal-server is the server ID configured with jf config add, and jfrog-cli-plugins and jfrog-releases are repository keys that mirror the JFrog distribution content.

 • Browser login: jf login opens a browser that supports your SSO provider (SAML, OAuth)

-• OIDC token exchange: jf eot exchanges tokens from GitHub Actions, Azure DevOps, or other OIDC providers
+• OpenID Connect (OIDC) token exchange: jf eot exchanges tokens from GitHub Actions, Azure DevOps, or other OIDC providers

 • Access tokens: SSO-authenticated tokens generated through the UI and supplied with --access-token